telerik/xaml-docs/controls/radchartview/series/polarchart-series/line-series/radarlineseries.md

 * __CategoryBinding__: A property of type __DataPointBinding__ that gets or sets the property path that determines the category value of the data point.
 * __ValueBinding__: A property of type __DataPointBinding__ that gets or sets the property path that determines the value of the data point.
 * __PointSize__: A property of type __Size__ that get or sets the size of the points.
 This property will be ignored if __PointTemplate__ property is set.
+* __IsClosed__: A bolean property that gets or sets a value indicating whether the line curve will be closed.
+In other words, last point will be connected to the first one.
+The default value is __True__.

 ## Data Binding